Meetings

 The Society meets the third Thursday of each month at the HCGS Research Library, 611 N. Davis St., Sulphur Springs, TX, 75482, at 7:00 p.m.

-The Society does not meet in June or July.
+Programs during these meetings are free and visitors are always welcome.
+The Society does not meet in June, July or December.
 The August meeting is usually a joint meeting with the Hopkins County Historical Society at Heritage Park.

 Live too far from Sulphur Springs to come to the HCGS monthly meetings?